by Mike Ratliff

 The more I got involved in the ministry side of things the more I found out what it was like to have that happen on my blog or to my comments on other blogs.
 If we could do such a thing as boil it all down to its very essence though much of that ugliness was a battle along one very well defined dividing line.
 That dividing line is the very focus of the Gospel as given in the Word of God.
 Is it man-centered or is God-centered?
 In fact, is the Word of God itself man-centered or God-centered?
 How you answer those questions determines your basic hermeneutic that you use to interpret Sacred Scripture.
 In those ugly battles with professing Christians who hated our stand on Doctrine and inflexibility on interpreting God’s Word, it always boiled down to this dividing line.
 Those with a man-centered focus resented everything we stated doctrinally, using clear exegetical support.
 I have even had some call me a heretic when all I was doing was quoting scripture directly.
 Those who resent us saying that certain well known “Christian” leaders are apostates or heretics do so on the very same basis.
 We point out that they take God’s Word and turn it around so that it is man-focused where it should be God-focused and that makes it heresy.

 Take the passage I placed at the top of this post for example.
-Much has been made of v25 which the ESV renders as, “Consequently, he is able to save to the uttermost those who draw near to God through him, since he always lives to make intercession for them.”
+Much has been made of v25 which the LSB renders as, “Therefore He is able also to save forever those who draw near to God through Him, since He always lives to make intercession for them.”
 We say that the focus is God being able to save all whom He will save and all those whom He saves will draw near to God through the Son who makes intercession for them.
 However, some with a man-centered view look at this passage and say that this shows that man is in control and only those who exercise their free will to draw near to God can be saved to the uttermost.
 I am actually baffled that anyone would misuse scripture this way since it ignores the fact that those who draw near to God do so BECAUSE Christ made intercession for them.
 Our salvation is God’s work, all for His glory.
 Ephesians 1 and 2 make that very clear.

 What is Gospel-centered ministry, really…